JPEG2000 at 4K UHD (3840×2160): bitrate & storage per minute/hour

 |---|---|---|---|---|

 Figures use decimal units (1 GB = 1000 MB), the convention used by drive and camera manufacturers.
-Computed with the same calculation engine as the Workflow Data Calculator — open it to add audio, multiple streams, backup copies, offload time and storage cost to this estimate, or to export a PDF report.
+Computed with the same calculation engine as the Workflow Data Calculator — open it to add audio, streams, backup copies, offload time and storage cost, or to export a PDF report.

 Designing workflows like this every week?